Getting Started

 and your medication allergy alerts.

 "I'm going to record this, as my memory isn't too good.
-My doctors never mind being recorded.

-Those who do are suspected of quackery.
+My trustworthy doctors never mind being recorded.
+Those who do mind are showing signs of quackery.

 KEEP THE FOCUS ON WHAT YOU YOUR GOALS